cjolson1/Lagunitas-Quality-Assurance/testing.md

 casper.wait(2000, function(){
     casper.capture('test_img/customer_interface.png');
     test.comment('Taking photo of Customers (Distributors) interface...');
-    //We find and click on the edit user button so we can log in as them. test.assertExists('a.editCustomers span.glyphicon.glyphicon-cog', 'Find Edit User Button.');
+    // We find and click on the edit user button so we can log in as them. test.assertExists('a.editCustomers span.glyphicon.glyphicon-cog', 'Find Edit User Button.');
     this.click('a.editCustomers span.glyphicon.glyphicon-cog')
 });
 ```

-We first test that the gear exists as a complicated expression of a span within an anchor element which CasperJS can understand.
+We first test that the gear exists as a CSS identifier that CasperJS can understand.
 <p align="center">
 <b>In writing this test, I found that PhantomJS could not execute this command, but SlimerJS could, leading to my intuition that SlimerJS is more reliable.</b>
 </p>

-We then click on it, yielding the following screenshot:
+We then click on it, yielding the following:

 <p align="center">
 <img src="https://github.com/cjolson1/Lagunitas-Quality-Assurance/blob/master/editing_user.png">